Sreekanth0/EVA5/Session 13/ReadMe.md

 Training YoloV3 Algorithm on custom dataset, here the classes are PPE equipment (Hardhat, Vest, Mask & Boots).

-Annotations is done with this tool [YoloV3 Annotation tool] (https://github.com/miki998/YoloV3_Annotation_Tool) and followed this repo for training [YoloV3 - School of AI] (https://github.com/theschoolofai/YoloV3).
+Annotations is done with this tool [YoloV3 Annotation tool](https://github.com/miki998/YoloV3_Annotation_Tool) and followed this repo for training [YoloV3 - School of AI](https://github.com/theschoolofai/YoloV3).

 Following the above repo, i created the custom data in such a way so that our architecture will fit.